 What types of students make up your student body?

-As you have undoubtedly learned in your teacher education, students from different geographic and socio-economic backgrounds respond quite differently to various styles of education.
+As you have undoubtedly learned in your teacher education, students from different geographic and socio-economic backgrounds respond quite differently to various education styles.
 Don’t assume that your students abroad will all be little angels.
 Every country has some bad apples.

 On average, how many students do you have in a regular class?

 Particularly in countries where overcrowding is rampant, class sizes can be quite large at times.
 Be sure to inquire about the average class size so that you can prepare yourself.
-If you aren’t comfortable teaching 40 students at a time, make sure that you select a school where you know that the classes will be smaller.
+If you aren’t comfortable teaching 40 students, make sure that you select a school where you know that the classes will be smaller.

 Do students take any standardized tests?

 Every country has a different standard of education.
-In most countries, students are required to take some standardized test to ensure that they have a sufficient understanding of the material.
+In most countries, students must take some standardized tests to ensure that they have a sufficient understanding of the material.
 Be sure to ask about the types of tests your students will have to write so that you can do your job and prepare them adequately.

-Ask questions now so you can ensure that your experience is everything you wanted it to be and more.
+Ask questions now to ensure that your experience is everything you wanted it to be and more.

 Submitting a quality international teaching resume will save you an abundance of time and frustration.Six critical questions to help you select the perfect international teaching position.
 Click To Tweet